nils-mathieu/piscine-rust/module-05.md

 kevin: How are you?
 ```

-Note that this interface is only an example!
+Note that this is only an example!
 You can experiment with this!

 When the end-of-file is reached, the client closes its connection with the server.
 In both binaries,
 errors must be handled properly!